ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

   - The most recent version of the web application needs to be deployed.

-> **Tip**
->
-> For the sake of this lab everything needed already exists in Git repositories: Playbooks, JSP-files etc. You just need to glue it together.
+To make things somewhat easier for you, everything needed already exists in Git repositories: Playbooks, JSP-files etc. You just need to glue it together.

+Also, please note that in fact in this example we assume two different Git repositories, but in reality we will access two different branches of the same repository.

 ## Set up Projects

-First you have to set up the Git repos as Projects like you normally would.
+First you have to set up the Git repo as Projects like you normally would.
 You have done this before, try to do this on your own.
 Detailed instructions can be found below.

 > **Warning**
 >
-> If you are still logged in as user **wweb**, log out of and log in as user **admin** again.
+> **If you are still logged in as user **wweb**, log out of and log in as user **admin** again.**

 - Create the project for web operations:

   - It should be named **Webops Git Repo**

-  - The URL to access the repo is **TODO**
+  - The URL to access the repo is **https://github.com/ansible/workshop-examples.git**

+  - The **SCM BRANCH/TAG/COMMIT** is **webops**

 - Create the project for the application developers:

   - It should be named **Webdev Git Repo**

-  - The URL to access the repo is **TODO**
+  - The URL to access the repo is **https://github.com/ansible/workshop-examples.git**

+  - The **SCM BRANCH/TAG/COMMIT** is **webdev**

 > **Warning**
 >